On exploring the potential of quantum auto-encoder for learning quantum systems: Discussion and conclusion

 \section{Discussion and conclusion}

-In this study, we revisit QAE from its spectral properties and demonstrate how to exploit these spectral information to benefit quantum computation, quantum information, and quantum sensing tasks.
-Compared with the previous literature, the QAE-based methods can achieve better error bounds and can be more resource-efficient.
-These improved error bounds are crucial to utilize QAE-based methods to achieve quantum advantages.
-Moreover, we carry out extensive numerical simulations to validate the effectiveness of our proposals.
-Our work contributes to many tasks in the field of quantum computing, quantum simulation, and quantum information processing, since the developed techniques enable a reduction of the required quantum resource such as the quantum memory and the number of quantum gates.
+In this study, we revisit QAE and demonstrate how to exploit its spectral properties to benefit quantum computation, quantum information, and quantum sensing tasks.
+We provide rigorous error bounds for the QAE-based learning protocols, which are crucial for utilizing QAE-based methods to solve practical tasks in quantum system learning.
+Additionally, we conduct extensive simulations to validate the effectiveness of our proposals.
+Theoretical analysis implies that the performance of the proposed QAE-based learning protocols can be further improved by adopting advanced optimization methods and ansatz to suppress the training loss.
+Empirical results validate our theoretical results.

-The achieved theoretical results provide strong evidence that the performance of the proposed QAE-based learning protocols heavily depend on the training loss $\delta$.
-Hence, for the purpose of attaining good performance, it is vital to investigate what advanced optimizers \cite{stokes2020quantum,wierichs2020avoiding} and powerful error mitigation techniques \cite{endo2018practical,li2017efficient,mcclean2017hybrid,temme2017error} can effectively suppress $\delta$.

-A major caveat of variational quantum algorithms is barren plateaus \cite{mcclean2018barren}, where the gradients information is exponentially vanished in terms of the qubit counts and circuit depth.
-Different from other algorithms, the study \cite{cerezo2020cost} has proposed a local measurement based QAE and proved its good trainability.
-In other words, QAE is a promising solution to avoid barren plateaus.
-With this regard, it is intrigued to exploit the applicability of such QAE-based methods and analyze its error bounds for various tasks.
+There are two promising future research directions to further advance our protocols.
+The first future research direction is exploring advanced learning strategies that can effectively suppress the training loss \cite{stokes2020quantum,wierichs2020avoiding,huang2022learning,wang2022symmetric}.
+The second future research direction is exploring effective initialization methods for the QAE-based quantum Fisher estimator and QAE-based quantum Gibbs solver \cite{cervera2021meta,jain2022graph,rudolph2023synergistic}.
+Without a suitable initialization, the prepared variational quantum state may become high rank, leading to a significant estimation error in the training process and resulting in inferior performance.